 Today, one can go about and explore this beautiful silk route by means of six different train routes which runs through Central Asia.
 These include -

-There is luxury golden eagle again which begins its 15 days long journey from Tehran and goes up till Tashkent and covers three countries on the way including Iran, Turkmenistan, and Uzbekistan
+- There is a luxury golden eagle again which begins it's 15 days long journey from Tehran and goes up till Tashkent and covers three countries on the way including Iran, Turkmenistan, and Uzbekistan

-Traveling along the route has been made much easier with the invention of technologies and the emerging connectivity.
+- Travelling along the route has been made much easier with the invention of technologies and emerging connectivity.